EU aviation safety body to set up pilots' medical database by end 2016

 Prosecutors have found evidence that Andreas Lubitz, who had suffered severe depression and may have feared losing his job, had researched suicide methods and concealed an illness from his employer, sparking a debate on supervision and medical secrecy.

 As things stand, pilots can get specialist check-ups in any member state where the doctor has been certified by EASA.
-The database is intended to avoid “medical tourism”, or going abroad to get a favourable certificate for a pilot’s licence.
+The database is intended to avoid “medical tourism”, or going abroad to get a favorable certificate for a pilot’s license.

 EASA said the database will facilitate the sharing of medical information while respecting pilots’ privacy.
 But it conceded an obstacle would be the different national approaches to data protection, which are not within its remit.